DesikaKolaric/RG-RGG-proteins/README.md

 # RG-RGG-proteins
-Data and code used for bioinformatical analysis of RG(G) proteins, presented in Figure 1 of the main text and Supplementary Figure 6.
+Data and code used for bioinformatical analysis of RG(G) proteins, presented in Figure 1A and Figure 2A of the main text and Supplementary Figure 5.

 ## Occurrence of RG and RGG repeats in the human IDR-ome

-In the Fig 1B repository, the find_rg_repeats.py is used to generate the occurrence_matrix_RG.txt and occurrence_matrix_RGG.txt files in the output repository.
-The script needs to be called from the Fig 1B directory as:
+In the Fig 1A and Fig 2B repository, the find_rg_repeats.py is used to generate the occurrence_matrix_RG.txt and occurrence_matrix_RGG.txt files in the output repository.
+The script needs to be called from the Fig 1A and Fig 2A directory as:
 ```
 find_rg_repeats.py /path/to/fasta/file motif
 ```